Flash-X/Flash-X-docs/docs/source/Particles.rst

    particle attributes.
 Similar concerns apply to the remaining methods but will not be explicitly mentioned every time.

+-  **Two-Stage Runge-Kutta
+   (``Particles/ParticlesMain/passive/RungeKutta``).** This 2-stage
--  **Two-Stage Runge-Kutta ().** This 2-stage Runge-Kutta scheme is the preferred choice in .
-It is also the default which is compiled in if particles are included in the setup but no specific is requested.
+   Runge-Kutta scheme is the preferred choice in |flashx|.
+It is also the default which is compiled in if particles are included in the setup but no specific alternative implementation is requested.
 The scheme is also known as Heun’s Method:

    .. math::